ludus-scrinium/ludus-scrinium-hub/docs/index.md

 - **roadmap (public summary):** [docs/roadmap.md](./roadmap.md)
 - **projects:** asset atlas • playlens • patch notes oracle • localization conveyor • creator ops kit • producer’s almanac

-> prefer the readme? you can stay there—this site is just a cleaner landing for recruiters.